laca-is/MASPY/README.md

 For communication to not be ambiguous, the Admin names them ("Drv",1) and ("Drv",2).

 ### Comunication between Agents
-After starting the agents they may be connected to a channel.
+After starting the agents they may use the default channel or be connected to private one.

 ```python
 from maspy import *